 Grease your chain before you go.

 Riding in a paceline rocks.
-This is why you shoud ride with friends.
+This is why you should ride with friends.

 We have been asked to help out some fellow Springvillains with some goathead removal.
 There is a nice multiuse trail that starts at 950 West 1325 South and winds through a newish neighborhood before joinining the 1200 West trail, but unfortunately there are goathead weeds growing on both sides resulting in multiple popped tubes.
 So come join us with your trowels, weed tools, shovels, buckets, garbage bags, gloves this Saturday (the 8th) at 9:00am!
 We’ll meet up with some local residents and fight back against those nasty thorns!
 Hope to see you there!

 Tonight, July 27th, will be the fourth weekly repair clinic and slow roll.
 They’ve been a success so far, with dozens of people participating over the last three weeks.
 Griffin has taught some valuable skills about how to get our shifting to where it should be and the rides have been really pleasant.
 It’s great to have a large group of cyclists to create a sense of community and to make vehicles more aware of our presence on the roads.
 We’ll be holding these at Jolly Circle for at least the rest of the summer!